Book a Call

 How to Heal and Gain Self-Knowledge through the Practice of Journaling

 I was never one to journal when I was young, so starting as an adult has been exciting and enlightening.
-Creative writing and journaling have given me a way of opening up those hidden portals that have enriched and inspired me.
-Further exploring younger parts within me who went through significant abuse and never had a voice has given me insights into more truths about my youth that have been difficult to address by myself in the past.
+Creative writing and journaling have allowed me to open up hidden portals that have been enriching and inspiring.
+Further exploring younger parts within me who suffered abuse and never had a voice has given me insights into truths about my youth that have been difficult to address by myself in the past.

 I often write from prompts.
 I also journal using the exercises in The Way of the Journal Workbook by Kathleen Adams, LPC.
 Additionally, I journal with God, listening to that small, still voice, inner wisdom, asking questions, and deepening that indispensable relationship.
 Let’s explore a bit more about these different ways: